Avinash7564/Avinash7564/README.md

   <img src="https://img.shields.io/badge/Mongodb-mongodb-brightgreen" />
 </p>

-## 🙋‍♂️ About Me 🌱 *I’m currently learning :* Data Structures & Algorithms 🤝 I’m
+## 🙋‍♂️ About Me
+🌱 *I’m currently learning :* Data Structures & Algorithms
-looking for help with OpenSource Contributions.
-Ping me, if you can guide me.
+🤝 I’m looking for help with OpenSource Contributions.
+Ping me, if you can guide me.Would be grateful.
-Would be grateful. 💬 *Ask me about :* JavaScript, React, Redux 🥅 *2021 Goals :* Learning new things and contribute more 📫 You can reach me at [chat](mailto:avinashkumarmbns@gmail.com) ## 🚀 Languages and Tools:
+💬 *Ask me about :* JavaScript, React, Redux
+🥅 *2021 Goals:* Learning new things and contribute more 📫 You can reach me at [chat](mailto:avinashkumarmbns@gmail.com) ## 🚀 Languages and Tools:
 <p align="left">
   <a href="https://www.w3.org/html/" target="_blank">